mozilla-bteam/carton-bundles/README.rst

 After that, there should be a call to build_tarball().

-Remember that the vendor bundle is not build when the image is built, but is built when the container is run.
+Remember that the vendor bundle is not built when the image is built, but is built when the container is run.

 cpanfile